Skip to content

 Introduction

-Role management enables the management of user functionalities in AI based on their specific roles.
+Role management enables the management of user functionalities based on their specific roles.
 The preview platform has a set of default roles that can be cloned to create custom roles if desired.
-The default roles in preview instances are: Manager, BDM, Document Processor, Client Admin, Funding Specialist, Underwriter, Mortgage Officer, & Junior Underwriter.
-In a production instance, the set of default roles can be customized for launch in order to meet lender needs.
-While default roles can be cloned, they cannot be deleted.
+The default roles in preview environments are: Manager, BDM, Client Admin, Funding Specialist, Underwriter, & Mortgage Officer.
+In a production environment, the set of default roles can be customized for launch in order to meet lender needs.
+Default roles can be cloned and all but one (Manager) can be deleted as long as they do not have users assigned to them.
+The Manager default role can not be deleted because it has Manage System Configuration permission assigned to it.

 Note: There is back-end code tied to the default roles so editing them may cause access issues in your environment.
-We strongly recommend you do not edit these roles but leave them as is.
+We strongly recommend you do not edit these roles.
+Leave them as is.
 If you need to create custom roles you can do so by cloning your default roles and editing or deleting those roles as needed instead.
 Default roles are clearly identified because they have Default Role noted in the description of the role.

 Once a role is assigned to a user, they will immediately be granted the permissions associated with that role.
 Users can be assigned multiple roles, and the system stacks permissions when this occurs.
 All permissions grant access rather than restrict it, meaning they add up rather than cancel each other.
 Therefore, there are no conflicting permissions and no workflow issues when multiple roles are assigned.
 For example, if Role A has permissions x, y, z and Role B has permissions m, n, o, assigning a user to both Role A and Role B effectively grants them a new role with permissions x, y, z, m, n, o.